thevictor13/cucumber-html-report/README.md

   component:    'My Component',                // Subtitle for default template. (default is empty)
   logo:         './logos/cucumber-logo.svg',   // Path to the displayed logo.
   screenshots:  './screenshots',               // Path to the directory of screenshots.
 Optional.
-})
+  maxScreenshots: 10                           // Max number of screenshots to save (default is 1000) })
 .then(console.log)
 .catch(console.error);